phpcollab/phpcollab/README.md

 phpCollab 2.x
 ===

-This is the old v2.x code for phpCollab migrated from [SourceForge](http://sourceforge.com/ "Title").

-If you'd like to keep tabs on the development, or better yet help out, all work is currently being done in the [phpCollab](https://github.com/phpcollab/phpcollab/) repository.
+This branch contains the bleeding edge code for v2.x.
+Primarily it is used to fix issues.